Geometric Constraints in Deep Learning Frameworks: A Survey: Cross-View Constraints

 \subsection{Cross-View Depth-Flow Consistency}

 Depth-flow estimations are typically used in optical flow problems \cite{liu2020learning, meister2018unflow}.
-But it can easily be adapted in MVS problems by estimating flow from estimated depth maps as well as from input RGB images and comparing them.
+But they can easily be adapted to MVS problems by estimating flow from estimated depth maps as well as from input RGB images and comparing them.
 Xu et al. \cite{xu2021digging} propose a novel flow-depth consistency loss to regularize the ambiguous supervision in the foreground of depth maps.
 Estimation of flow-depth consistency loss requires two modules for an MVS method, RGB2Flow and Depth2Flow.
-As the name suggests, the Depth2Flow module transforms the estimated depth maps to virtual optical flow between the reference and arbitrary source view and the RGB2Flow module uses \cite{liu2020learning} to predict the optical flow from the corresponding reference-source pairs.
-The two flows predicted should be consistent with each other.
+As the name suggests, the Depth2Flow module transforms the estimated depth maps to virtual optical flow fields between the reference and arbitrary source view and the RGB2Flow module uses \cite{liu2020learning} to predict the optical flow from the corresponding reference-source pairs.
+The two predicted flows should be consistent with each other.

-\paragraph{Depth2Flow module} In an MVS system, cameras move around the object to collect multi-view images.
-If we consider the relative motion between the object and the camera, the camera can be assumed to be fixed and the object can be assumed to be in motion towards the virtually still camera, see Fig. \ref{fig:depth-flow-motion}.
-This virtual motion can be represented as a dense 3D optical flow and it should be consistent with the 3D correspondence in real MVS systems.
-The virtual flow for a pixel $p_i$ can be defined as
+\paragraph{Depth2Flow module:} In an MVS system, cameras move around the object to collect multi-view images.
+If we consider the relative motion between the object and the camera, the camera can be assumed to be fixed and the object can be assumed to be in motion toward the virtually still camera, see Fig. \ref{fig:depth-flow-motion}.
+This virtual motion can be represented as a dense 3D optical flow and should be consistent with the 3D correspondence in real MVS systems.
+The virtual flow for a pixel $p_i$ can be defined as,

-\paragraph{RGB2Flow module} To estimate the optical flow from RGB input images, a pre-trained model can be utilized.
-Xu et al. \cite{xu2021digging} use \cite{liu2020learning} to estimate the forward-flow, $F_{r \rightarrow s}$ and backward-flow $F_{s \rightarrow r}$.
-All two-view pairs combined with a reference view and a source view produce $F_{r \rightarrow s}$ and $F_{s \rightarrow r}$.
+\paragraph{RGB2Flow module:} To estimate the optical flow from RGB input images, a pre-trained model can be used.
+Xu et al. \cite{xu2021digging} use \cite{liu2020learning} to estimate the forward flow (reference to source image flow, $F_{ref \rightarrow src}$) and backward-flow (source to reference view flow, $F_{src \rightarrow ref}$).
+Each source view is combined with one reference view to form a pair to obtain a forward and backward flow i.e. $F_{ref \rightarrow src}$ and $F_{src \rightarrow ref}$.
+The consistency of both the flows ($F_{ref \rightarrow src}$ and $F_{src \rightarrow ref}$) are compared with the virtual flow ($\hat{F}_{ref \rightarrow src}$) to estimate the flow-depth consistency loss.
+The occluded pixels from different source views are masked out with mask $M_{ref \rightarrow src}$ and the error is given as,